-A particular challenge to the insurance industry is one of double counting.
-Calculating carbon It is important to note that this report does not intensity based on a client's premiums should not recommend a "standard" for the insurance industry. be compared to where the premium is invested.
-At It is rather an exploration of the different carbon present, there is no methodology to either resolve the footprinting methodologies that may be applied to carbon intensity of the investing and underwriting underwriting portfolios and the barriers to applying portfolios of an insurance organisation, or to create them.
-This includes the very important topic of data an aggregated carbon footprint at the organisational guality and availability. level, except for scope 1 and 2 emissions (i.e. insurer's own operations) alone.
+It is important to note that this report does not recommend a "standard" for the insurance industry.
+It is rather an exploration of the different carbon footprinting methodologies that may be applied to underwriting portfolios and the barriers to applying them.
+This includes the very important topic of data quality and availability.

-However, a general approach and methodology have been described, tested and discussed within An evolution of climate-related risk metrics for the the working group with differing results.
-In some financial services sector is currently underway, driven instances, this allows an insurer to identify the in part by the requirements of the TCFD framework, overall distribution of carbon intensity within their but also increasingly by regulators.
-These remain underwriting portfolio and "hotspots" of carbon largely qualitative in nature.
-Carbon footprinting intensity, depending upon scope of the application methodologies in underwriting portfolios as and data availability/quality.
-In others, the testing described in this report are just the start - a first revealed various challenges, including lack of step to identifying carbon intensity hotspots as an availability of data, which required assumptions indicator of where the risk is in the portfolios, using and workarounds which can distort the results intensity measure of CO2e emissions, where this data and become a limiting factor in the analysis.
-There is available or of a good enough quality. are limitations of applicability, in particular across different insurance lines of business such as in personal lines motor and home insurance portfolios.
+However, a general approach and methodology have been described, tested and discussed within the working group with differing results.
+In some instances, this allows an insurer to identify the overall distribution of carbon intensity within their underwriting portfolio and "hotspots" of carbon intensity, depending upon scope of the application and data availability/quality.
+In others, the testing revealed various challenges, including lack of availability of data, which required assumptions and workarounds which can distort the results and become a limiting factor in the analysis.
+There are limitations of applicability, in particular across different insurance lines of business such as in personal lines motor and home insurance portfolios.

 In this report we focus on Weighted Average Carbon Intensity (WACI) methodologies and metrics.
-Care should also be taken to ensure that absolute CO_2e emissions metrics, if they are used, and CO_2e intensity metrics are disclosed separately and deployed for different purposes.
-Typically, absolute measures of CO_2e emissions are used in investment asset portfolios to understand what is being financed, whereas using intensity measures of CO_2e emissions helps to understand where the risk is in the portfolios.
+Care should also be taken to ensure that absolute CO_ae emissions metrics, if they are used, and CO2e intensity metrics are disclosed separately and deployed for different purposes.
+Typically, absolute measures of CO2e emissions are used in investment asset portfolios to understand what is being financed, whereas using intensity measures of CO2e emissions helps to understand where the risk is in the portfolios.
 We have focussed on WACI methodologies and metrics in underwriting portfolios to help identify and understand carbon intensity hotspots in those portfolios.